jzshen02/BIOSTAT625.HW3/README.md

 #### Arguments:

- -Y: A numeric vector of observed response values.
+ - Y: A numeric vector of observed response values.

- -fitted: A numeric vector of fitted response values.
+ - fitted: A numeric vector of fitted response values.

- -X: A numeric matrix of predictor variables.
+ - X: A numeric matrix of predictor variables.

 #### Returns: A list containing:

- -R_squared: The coefficient of determination (R^2).
+ - R_squared: The coefficient of determination (R^2).

- -Adj_R_squared: The adjusted R^2.
+ - Adj_R_squared: The adjusted R^2.

- -F_statistic: The F-statistic for the model.
+ - F_statistic: The F-statistic for the model.

- -p_value_F: The p-value for the F-statistic.
+ - p_value_F: The p-value for the F-statistic.

 ### plot_diagnostics()
 Description: Generates diagnostic plots for assessing model fit.